IIT-EnergySystemModels/oHySEM/doc/rst/Download.rst

-.. openTEPES documentation master file, created by Andres Ramos
+.. oHySEM documentation master file, created by Andres Ramos

 Download & Installation
 =======================
-The **openTEPES** model has been developed using `Python 3.12.3 <https://www.python.org/>`_ and `Pyomo 6.8.0 <https://pyomo.readthedocs.io/en/stable/>`_ and it uses `Gurobi 11.0.3 <https://www.gurobi.com/products/gurobi-optimizer/>`_ as commercial MIP solver for which a free academic license is available.
+The **oHySEM** model has been developed using `Python 3.12.3 <https://www.python.org/>`_ and `Pyomo 6.8.0 <https://pyomo.readthedocs.io/en/stable/>`_ and it uses `Gurobi 11.0.3 <https://www.gurobi.com/products/gurobi-optimizer/>`_ as commercial MIP solver for which a free academic license is available.
 It uses Pyomo so that it is independent of the preferred solver.
 You can alternatively use one of the free solvers `HiGHS 1.7.2 <https://ergo-code.github.io/HiGHS/dev/interfaces/python/#python-getting-started>`_, `SCIP 9.1.0 <https://www.scipopt.org/>`_, `GLPK 5.0 <https://www.gnu.org/software/glpk/>`_, and `CBC 2.10.11 <https://github.com/coin-or/Cbc/releases>`_.
 List the serial solver interfaces under Pyomo with this call::